wdporter/i-am-that-vuepress/88-knowledge-by-the-mind-is-not-true-knowledge/readme.md

 they are real and active.
 When you realise that all is in your mind and that you are beyond the mind, that you are truly alone, then all is you.

 **Q:**&ensp;What is omniscience?
 Is God omniscient?
 Are you omniscient?
-We hear the expression ‘universal witness’ — what does it mean?
+We hear the expression “universal witness” — what does it mean?
 Does self-realisation imply omniscience?
 Or is it a matter of specialised training?

 **M:**&ensp;To entirely lose all interest in knowledge results in omniscience.
 It is but the gift of knowing what needs to be known at the right moment for